efueger/atomic-todos-backend/Readme.md

 #### Environment Variables:
 - `ATOMIC_MONGO_URL`: URL to the mongo database.
 - `ATOMIC_MONGO_TEST_URL`: URL to the test mongo database.
-- `DISABLE_LOGS`: If set, disable all logs.
-Used in end to end tests to improve the readability of the tests feedbacks.
 - `CODACY_PROJECT_TOKEN`: Codacy token.
 Required to send testing metrics to the [Codacy quality analysis tool](https://www.codacy.com/app/anuar-yasser/atomic-todos-backend).

 #### Running: